Bella Hadid Shows Off Ripped Body In Savage x Fenty Lingerie Line By Rihanna

 Rihanna’s new lingerie line is sweeping the nation by storm.

 Yesterday, Rihanna debuted the second season of her highly-anticipated lingerie line at New York Fashion Week and enlisted the help of sisters Gigi and Bella Hadid to help her showcase the line.
-Today, Bella took to her popular Instagram account to share a video of herself struttin’ her stuff on the runway, looking as fierce as ever.
+Today, Bella took to her popular Instagram account to share a video of herself strutting her stuff on the runway, looking as fierce as ever.

-In the video posted to her account, Hadid looks absolutely stunning in a lacy grey bra that ties in the center as well as matching, skirt like bottoms that leave very little to the imagination.
+In the video posted to her account, Hadid looks absolutely stunning in a lacy grey bra that ties in the center as well as matching, skirt-like bottoms that leave very little to the imagination.
 Her toned and tanned tummy is fully on display and as usual, Hadid’s face is also flawless.

 To complete her sexy ensemble, Bella wears her dark locks in a high top knot with a grey bow in her hair.
 She also sports dangly earrings as well as a small, silver necklace.
 The 21-year-old dons a pair of white see-through gloves on her hands for the runway-ready look.